Grizzly Bears of Alaska Photography Workshop

 - Day 2 & 3 - A continuation of the theme, with some flexibility due to weather and the tides.
 We will be working to get you professional quality images of not only the Grizzly Bears (for which there will be plenty of opportunities) but also other wildlife we happen to come across.

-This will assuredly include images of puffins but we will also keep an eye out for various marine mammals including whales and dolphins that frequently inhabit the local waters, eagles and other bird species, and if we're lucky, wolves, black bears, fox and other predators.
+We will also keep an eye out for various marine mammals including whales and dolphins that frequently inhabit the local waters, eagles and other bird species (such as Puffins), and if we're lucky, wolves, black bears, fox and other predators.
 Depending on shooting conditions, we will most likely take a break at some point in the day.
 As mentioned, summer daylight hours in Alaska are long (18 hours plus).
 The home cooked food is phenomenal, plentiful and not to be missed.
 Local, fresh ingredients (fresh salmon, halibut and other seafood, home grown vegetables, fresh berry pies, homemade breads, cookies and muffins etc..) are often a central focus for the meals.
 During downtime, aside from relaxation, time will always be allocated for image review, critique and Photoshop post processing techniques to bring out best in your images.

 - Day 4 - We will continue photographing the Bears during the extended morning hours and wrap up with a hearty brunch back at the lodge.
 Our charter plane is scheduled for a late morning pickup, weather permitting and transport us back to Anchorage.
 Although the workshop will officially end once back in Anchorage, we highly encourage you to explore more of Alaska if you have the time.
 Alaska is a magnificent state with so much to offer the nature and photo enthusiast.
 Anchorage is a great starting place.